 So consider me your probe … as awkward as that sounds.
 And let me share some things to know about Curitiba.

 First of all, you’re probably pronouncing it wrong.

 The letter “t” in Curitaba (and in many other places, like the word quality) is pronounced like a “ch.”
 So, say “Coo Dee Cheeba.”
 A Brazilian friend mentioned a guy named “Peach.”
 It took me a second to realize she meant our mutual acquaintance “Pete.”
 Yeah, someone got a new nickname out of that.

 You will have no shortage of wood-fired pizza and gelato.

-One of the things to know about Curitiba is that you won’t be stuck eating anything exotic if you don’t want to.
+You won’t be stuck eating anything exotic if you don’t want to.
 I’m in a hotel on a street called Dom Pedro II, and there are at least four wood-fired pizza joints on the street.
-There’s also gelato in walking distance.
+And I found gelato in walking distance.

 Speaking of tasty things, craft beer is alive and well in Brazil.